-Geographically, Sunjuice installs almost anywhere within 75km of Hervey Bay at no additional travel charge.
-We also install on any roof type without any additional fee either.
+Geographically, Sunjuice installs almost anywhere within 50km of Hervey Bay at no additional travel charge.

 Sunjuice has completed special projects as far away as Moree and Sydney in NSW and Melbourne and Phillip Island in Victoria and Adelaide in South Australia, so please check with us first if your installation can be done wherever you might be.